yk-tanigawa/yk-tanigawa.github.io/_publications/2024-05-29-genoboost.md

 ![Fig. 4: Prioritizing genetic loci previously not reported in the literature with GenoBoost.
 Three and five genetic variants selected for rheumatoid arthritis and psoriasis in GenoBoost are shown as illustrative examples, where GenoBoost selected the genetic variants with inferred non-additive genetic dominance effects, and their closest genes (within the 1Mbp window) were not reported in the GWAS catalog.
 The line plots in the rightmost column represent the log odds ratio (x-axis) of the sample counts of heterozygous and homozygous minor alleles relative to homozygous major alleles.
 The error bars represent the 95% confidence intervals for Wald’s statistics with n=215,768 samples.
 The three dots connected by a line (y-axis) represent the allelic dosage of 0, 1, and 2 from the top to bottom.
 The color represents the inferred mode of genetic inheritance by GenoBoost.
 Source data are provided as a Source Data file.](/files/2024/OhtaTanigawa2024_GenoBoost_Fig4.png)

-The research is conducted as an integral part of Ricky’s @ricky_ota Ph.D. thesis, which he recently defended and got the degree 🎉.
+The research was conducted as an integral part of Ricky’s @ricky_ota Ph.D. thesis, which he recently defended and for which he received the degree 🎉.
 Thank you, Prof. Morishita, [Rikifumi (Ricky) Ohta](https://twitter.com/ricky_ota), Dr. Suzuki, and [Manolis](https://twitter.com/manoliskellis), for the wonderful collaborative opportunity.

 ## Data and Code availability